AdobeDocs/workfront.de-DE/help/quicksilver/planning/views/manage-the-list-view.md

 {{planning-important-intro}}

-In Adobe Workfront Planning können Sie Objekte und deren Felder in einer Listenansicht anzeigen, wenn Sie auf der Seite „Verbundene Datensätze“ eines Datensatzes darauf zugreifen.
+In Adobe Workfront Planning können Sie Projekte und deren Felder in einer Listenansicht anzeigen, wenn Sie auf die Seite „Verbundene Datensätze“ eines Datensatzes zugreifen. <!--change 'projects' to other objects when they become available and the location of the list view-->

-In diesem Artikel wird beschrieben, wie Sie eine Listenansicht auf der Seite „Verbundene Datensätze“ eines Datensatzes erstellen oder bearbeiten und die Objekte in der Ansicht bearbeiten können.
+In diesem Artikel wird beschrieben, wie Sie eine Listenansicht erstellen oder bearbeiten können, die Projekte auf der Seite „Verbundene Datensätze“ eines Datensatzes anzeigt, und wie Sie die Projekte in der Ansicht bearbeiten können. <!--change 'projects' to other objects when they become available and the location of the list view-->

 ## Zugriffsanforderungen